Breakthrough-Energy/REISE.jl/README.md

 # REISE.jl
 Renewable Energy Integration Simulation Engine.

 This repository contains, in the `src` folder, the Julia scripts to run the power-flow study in the U.S. electric grid.
-The simulation engine relies on [Gurobi] as the optimization solver.
+The simulation engine relies on the use of an external optimization solver; any solver [compatible with JuMP] can be used, though code that makes efficient use of the capabilities of [Gurobi] is included in this repository.

 ## Table of Contents
 1. [Dependencies](#dependencies)